amandhal/ACS730-Final-Project/README.md

 If you are unable to create bucket succesfully if the name is already taken:

-you can create 3 buckets with any name you need update  config.tf file Infrastrucure section this is the directory hirechay:
+you can create 3 buckets with any name you need update  "config.tf" file Infrastrucure section this is the directory hirechay:

 group5_acs730_project>>Infrastructure>>Prod>>Network-01